-Challenge 11 Accepted if a configured secret is defined, a response is sent in the SCCCN Challenge Response 13 Not expected at present Sent if SCCRQ contained a challenge and we have a secret defined
+Challenge Accepted if a configured secret is defined, a response is sent in the SCCCN Challenge Response 13 Sent if SCCRQ contained a challenge and we have a secret defined

 E.3.
 Start-Control-Connection-Connected

 Table E.3.
 SCCCN